robjohncolson/2018APExamFRQ6/README.md

 - **Learning Process Flowchart**: Visual representation of the learning workflow
 - **Grok AI Tutor Prompt**: Ready-to-use prompt for setting up Grok AI as your AP Statistics tutor
 - **Study Materials Tracker**: Organized access to topic-specific PDFs with progress tracking
+- **Capstone Challenge**: Final AP Exam FRQ 6 acts as the ultimate challenge once all other topics are completed

 ## Live Demo